- Department Chair: Larry Johnson

 To be eligible for enrollment in the program, the student must meet the following criteria:

 - Transfers from another Federal Aviation Administration Part 147 approved airframe and powerplant school must provide an official transcript and catalog for evaluation by the department.

 English, mathematics, electronics, science, computers, and industrial shop.

 Upon completion of this program, the student will be able to:

-- demonstrate the knowledge and skills to qualify for the General and Airframe portion of the Federal Aviation Administration Airframe Exam to include the written, oral and practical tests.
+- demonstrate the knowledge and skills to qualify for the General and Airframe portion of the Federal Aviation Administration Airframe Mechanic exam to include the written, oral, and practical tests.